Sanda Island: History

 The island has connections with several well-known historical personages, including the Bruce family, Wallace and Saint Ninian, the first evangeliser north of Hadrian's Wall.

 The island is known for the ruins of a chapel built by Saint Ninian, for its Celtic crosses and its reputed holy well.
 It is said that Ninian was buried here, and indeed, the island was in possession of the Priory of Whithorn in Galloway until the Reformation.
 It is said that Ninian's grave was marked by an alder tree, and that whoever stepped on it would die.

 It was known as "Sandey" (sandy island) by the Norse.
 This probably refers to the Oitir Buidhe which lies on the north shore of Sanda facing Sheep Island.
 Another name that appears to have attached itself to the island is Havoin (and numerous variants such as "Aven", "Avona"), which was recorded amongst the "Danish" by Dean Monro in his 16th century Description of the Western Isles of Scotland.
 This is cognate with the English "haven", and probably refers to the anchorage on the north coast, alternatively, but much less likely, as Haswell-Smith suggests, this could also be a reference to the Scottish Gaelic "abhainn" which means a river.

 In the Middle Ages, there was some association with the Bruce family, notably, Robert the Bruce and his brother Edward.
 Edward lends his name to "Prince Edward's Rock", which is just south of Sanda Lighthouse, and which is nothing to do with Bonnie Prince Charlie, as sometimes thought.
 Robert was once forced to flee there, en route to Ireland after being pursued by the English navy.
 He has been sheltering with sympathisers at nearby Dunaverty Castle, on Kintyre in 1306, but was forced to leave.
 He later sheltered at Rathlin Island, which is less than 20 nmi away, and which is where he was said to have seen the legendary spider in the cave.
 In the south are "Wallace's Rocks" which may be linked in legend to William Wallace.

 In the later 16th and 17th centuries, the island was connected with the MacDonalds of Kintyre, who sided with Montrose Colkitto married a MacDonald of Sanda; those MacDonalds were also caught up in related fighting from the 1630s onwards, and lost their position as a result of the Dunaverty Massacre.

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Sanda in the years before the First World War.
+The catch typically consisted of saithe and shellfish.